jarekstrzele/obsidian_notes/PYTHON/OOP Python udemy/3 Dunders.md

 >- by default , user-defined classes are hashable
 >- when we define dunder `__eq__`, python makes that class unhashable
 >- we make a class hashable again by defining dunder hash which should always return an integer
->- as it is closely related to equality, it's a good idea for dunder hash to consider the same attributes that `__eq__` uses in determinining euality
+>- as it is closely related to equality, it's a good idea for dunder hash to consider the same attributes that `__eq__` uses in determinining equality

 ```python
 class Monster: